 Saleh Lô paints portraits to protest discrimination based on miscegenation.
 Apart from modern day slavery which is prevalent in Mauritania, children born of Black and Moorish unions are excluded from societal social intercourse.
 Lô, himself of mixed race, learnt how to paint through lessons on YouTube, using his skills to primarily paint portraits.
 Amina Ahmed, born in Uganda to Turkic-Indian parents, revisits a collated notebook of some of her favourite Black singers.
 Her work is in conversation with Judy Blum Reddy’s immense mural I am Afraid of Americans!, which is a biographical critique that spans her lifetime, drawn over two years, discussing the destruction brought about by the assumption of majoritarian identities in popular culture.
 Prabhakar Kamble’s installation animates the coopting of the Dalit Ambedkarite Movement by both the political left and right despite their collusion in maintaining upper caste hierarchies in all realms of power.

-The exhibition has been generously supported by Arts Council England, Judy and Krishna Reddy, Nicoletta Fiorucci, Fluxus Art Projects, Inlaks Shivdasani Foundation, Foundation For Art Initiatives and Experimenter Kolkata.
+The exhibition has been generously supported by Arts Council England, Krishna Reddy, Nicoletta Fiorucci, Fluxus Art Projects, Inlaks Shivdasani Foundation, Foundation For Art Initiatives and Experimenter Kolkata.
 Jithinlal N R’s residency at Gasworks is supported by the Charles Wallace India Trust and Inlaks Shivdasani Foundation.